teeekay/CarND-Behavioral-Cloning-P3/Assignment3.TonyKnight.md

 I began investigating other aspects of the model.
 I had seen a blog post by [Mengxi Wu](https://medium.com/@xslittlegrass/self-driving-car-in-a-simulator-with-a-tiny-neural-network-13d33b871234) about using a much smaller model with good results.
 I tried switching to just using the Y layer (grayscale), but this did not produce equivalent results.
 I reduced the number of planes in the layers to 24 in all the convolutional layers.
 This did not make simulator performance any worse.
 I then tried reducing the size of the images to 1/4 of the original size.
 This significantly reduced training time.  the model performed about the same.

 I wanted to see if I could get the model to work better on Track 2.
 I got a fresh dataset from track 2 and drove several times around the track in both directions (I was getting better at controlling the simulator).
 I trained the model using only the new track 2 dataset (augmented with right and left camera angles and flips of any images with sharper angles).
+The model trained on a total of 63016 samples, and was validated on 15677 samples.
+These included 17091 flipped images in the training set.
+The model achieved a mse of 0.1024 after 17 epochs when early stopping was triggered.

-It crashed right away on Track 2.
+The car crashed right away when tested on Track 2.
 However, it performed better than my previous model on Track 1, being able to drive round the entire track at full speed.
 This was interesting as it had never seen images from track 1 during training.

 I worked on implementing a queue-like data structure to hold a recent history of steering angles.
 This was used to generate a rough prediction of the next steering angle, and then to produce a weighted average of the steering angle for the current timestep.
 This slightly smoothed wobbling of the steering angle between steps, but could not prevent some weaving.